-Discharge During Pregnancy: What’s Typical and What’s Not
+Pregnancy Discharge: What’s Typical and What’s Not

-Typical Vaginal Discharge, Explained
+Typical Pregnancy Discharge, Explained

 “Vaginal discharge is common for all women of reproductive age,” explains Alissa Conklin, M.D., a board-certified ob-gyn at Indiana University Health in Indianapolis.
 “It changes throughout the menstrual cycle when one is not [pregnant or] taking a hormonal contraceptive.”

-Officially known as leukorrhea or “physiological discharge,” vaginal discharge is usually thin, clear, or milky white and will change in color or consistency depending on where you are in your cycle, what hormonal birth control you’re using, and other factors.
-It tends to increase during pregnancy, explains Suzanne Pugh, M.D., a board-certified ob-gyn at Axia Women’s Health Main Line OB/GYN in Strafford and Collegeville, Pennsylvania.
+Officially known as leukorrhea or “physiological discharge,” vaginal discharge is usually thin, clear, or milky white.
+It changes in color or texture depending on where you are in your cycle, whether you're using hormonal birth control, and other factors.

-“There is so much extra blood supply to the uterus and cervix during pregnancy that sometimes the cervical mucus glands can overproduce discharge,” Pugh says.
-Pregnancy causes changes to the vagina and cervix, as well as an uptick in pregnancy hormones, including progesterone, all of which may also help explain the increase.
+Pregnancy causes changes to the vagina and cervix, as well as an uptick in pregnancy hormones, including progesterone, all of which may also help explain the increased discharge in early pregnancy.
 Discharge is important because it can help keep infections at bay, Conklin explains.

 Other Types of Discharge During Pregnancy and After